 - the guardian has otherwise contravened the Guardianship and Administration Act 2000

 - the need for a guardian no longer exists

 - the guardian is no longer competent to act as a decision maker

 - another person is more appropriate to be the adult’s guardian

 - they no longer wish to act.

 Withdrawal of a guardian

-If a guardian wishes to withdraw from his or her role an application must be made to QCAT.
+If a guardian wishes to withdraw from their role, an application must be made to QCAT.
 The tribunal must then give the guardian permission to withdraw.
-Only when this permission is given does the appointment and therefore the responsibilities of being an guardian finish.
+Only when this permission is given does the appointment and therefore the responsibilities of being a guardian finish.